Skip to main content

 NameDescriptionDefault ValueRequired

-urlLocation of the kIALI server, such as https://localhost:4000""Yes
+urlLocation of the Kiali server, such as https://localhost:4000""Yes

 serviceAccountTokenService Account Token which is used for querying data from Kiali""Yes if using token based authentication